DFE-Digital/vcf-sw-career-development-design-history/app/posts/beta-phase/2022-10-18-core-website-v4.md

 We used the [Frontline website](https://thefrontline.org.uk/pathways-programme/pathways-programme-apply/) as source material for the Pathways 1 and 2 pages.

 We included a summary section at the top of each page to show the key facts for each programme.
+This had tested well in alpha.

-A known pain point is the use of different job titles for the same or similar role, so we included alternatives to 'practice supervisor' and 'middle manager' in the summary to help users know if they're in the right place.
+There are multiple different job titles for the same or similar role in social work, so we included alternatives to 'practice supervisor' and 'middle manager' in the summary to help users know if they're in the right place.

-Each page shows what we think are the important details for each pathway, including:
+We included what we think are the important details for each pathway, including:

 - who it’s for
 - what it offers